 File this in the "This will never happen to me, whoops now it just did" folder.
 Chances are you are not going to have any issues on your trip but just in case, make sure a responsible adult whom you trust knows your general whereabouts.Continue to 9 of 12 below.

 09 of 12

 Think Twice Before Posting About Your Trip on Facebook

 Unless you know everyone on your friends list very well, it's not a good idea to have your whereabouts posted online anywhere.
-Chances are you've accepted a "friend" request from a former work colleague or someone you met briefly at a party, etc. It's best to keep the details of your trip private until you've returned.
+Chances are you've accepted a friend request from a former work colleague or someone you met briefly at a party.
+It's best to keep the details of your trip private until you've returned.

-I am not kidding (pun intended).
 Just like kids, adults can get cranky traveling.
-Make sure you pack yourself snacks, drinks and something you enjoy -- books, magazines, soduku or crossword puzzles, knitting, music, audio books, DVDs, playing cards, brain teasers, a travel guide of your destination--whatever your pleasure.
-Traveling should be an adventure; think about the time as a break from work, tasks and email to indulge in some hobbies you love.
+Make sure you pack yourself snacks, drinks and something you enjoy–books, magazines, sudoku or crossword puzzles, knitting, music, audiobooks, DVDs, playing cards, brainteasers, a travel guide of your destination–something to keep you occupied on your journey.
+Traveling should be an adventure; think about the time as a break from work, tasks, and email to indulge in some hobbies you love.

 Organize Your Home While You Travel